-Polypropylene fibres are manufactured from polypropylene chips, and here at International Fibres Group, IFG, we are world-leading producers of polypropylene staple fibres and multifilament yarns.
+Polypropylene fibres are manufactured from polypropylene chips, and here at International Fibres Group, IFG, we are world-leading producers of polypropylene staple fibres.
 The material is very cost effective and versatile and has a range of physical characteristics that makes it ideal for a wide range of applications.

 Tenacity, durability and abrasion resistance are just some of the reasons why the material is used in the production of such a diverse range of products.
 Tenacity or tensile strength means the resistance of a material breaking under tension.
 It ensures that non-woven geotextile products can stand the test of time, and benefits sports surfaces, making them hardy to general wear and tear.

 Polypropylene’s chemical resistance and ability to be made fire retardant make it useful for a variety of high-quality goods and ensures performance retainment of speciality products in technical markets such as construction, concrete reinforcement and spillage control.